 Henry Feldman, MD is Deputy Chief Medical Officer – Technology at IBM Watson.
 He is also an Assistant Professor of Medicine at Harvard Medical School and hospitalist at the Beth Israel Deaconess Medical Center in the Division of General Internal Medicine, where he was also the Chief Architect of their clinical informatics group for a decade before joining IBM.
 Prior to becoming a physician he was in the computer industry for almost 10 years, serving with such companies as Microsoft, two subsidiaries of Allen-Bradley, and The Boston Consulting Group.
 For the 2 years prior to coming to Harvard, he served in the section of Medical Informatics at NYU School of Medicine, and created the web based virtual patient modules as part of the CDC Psychosocial Aspects of Bioterrorism grant as well as computerizing outpatient clinic scheduling.

-Mark Zbikowski is a former Microsoft Architect.
-He started working at the company only a few years after its inception, leading efforts in MS-DOS, OS/2, Cairo and Windows NT.
-In 2006, he was honored for 25 years of service with the company, the first employee to reach this milestone other than Bill Gates and Steve Ballmer.
-Mark retired from Microsoft in June 2006, and is currently a technical adviser to several companies and a lecturer at the University of Washington.
+Mark Zbikowski serves as VP of Engineering at SimulConsult.
+He is a former Microsoft Architect.
+He started working at Microsoft only a few years after its inception, leading efforts in MS-DOS, OS/2, Cairo and Windows NT.
+In 2006, he was honored for 25 years of service with Microsoft, the first employee to reach this milestone other than Bill Gates and Steve Ballmer.
+Mark retired from Microsoft in June 2006, and is currently a technical adviser to several companies.
 He was the designer of the DOS executable file format, used in MS-DOS executable files, and his initials are the first 2 bytes of those files.